 The cyberbullying lesson is called Stand Up… Be InCtrl! and it includes a lesson plan and two videos.

 The first video is for you.
-It introduces you to background information on cyberbullying like bullying and conflicts, and how you can help students recognize cyberbullying.
+It introduces you to background information on cyberbullying and how you can help students recognize cyberbullying.

 The second video is for students.
 In it, a high school student shares how he and other students are working to reduce bullying in their school.
 It encourages students to act responsibly online and help stop cyberbullying.